 - Ladies (L) for golfers with a low swing speed below 80 mph.

 Torque is the amount of shaft twist experienced during the golf swing measured in degrees and shown as a rating.
 More twist equals a higher rating.
 A higher rating produces a softer than a low rating.

 A low ball flight is produced by low torques and it increases as the torque increases.

-This is the point where the shaft bows most during the downswing and impact and impacts the ball trajectory.
+This is the point where the shaft bows most during the downswing and impacts the ball trajectory.
 A low kick point will bow near the clubhead thus producing a higher trajectory and a high kick point will generate a low ball flight.